moneybutton/yours-channels/docs/yours_lightning_03.md

 ![alt text](./img/2-way-rhtlc.png "2-way-rhtlc.png")

 Each commitment transaction maintains two HTLCs, one for each direction.
-Note that each party can revoke their own HTLC but not the other parties.
+Note that each party can revoke their own HTLC but not the other party's.

 ## Protocols